 The City of Ancient Palaces & Lakes

-If you love history and heritage, Udaipur is the perfect getaway.
+Dive into the precious heritage of Udaipur.
 You will love exploring the beautiful palaces, temples, sun-kissed gardens and boat rides across the lakes.
-The local cuisines at Udaipur are worth trying out too.
+Udaipur is a hot favourite among foodies too.

 ₹6,030